barbara42/Dar_One/docs/src/beginner_tutorials.md

 `# ls`

 Here's all our output, in [netCDF](https://www.unidata.ucar.edu/software/netcdf/) form!
 You can tell by the `.nc` filetype extension at the end of each file name.
-Each of these files contains different information about whats going on inside `Dar_One`, but for now **we are just going to focus on the `3d.some_number.nc` file.** (For a more in-depth description of all the forms of output we get, see [DOCUMENTATION](TODO: LINK))
+Each of these files contains different information about whats going on inside `Dar_One`, but for now **we are just going to focus on the `3d.some_number.nc` file.** (For a more in-depth description of all the forms of output we get, see [Diagnostic Files](https://barbara42.github.io/Dar_One/build/darwin_background/#Diagnostic-Files))

 The `3d.nc` file contains information about nutrient levels and the biomass of all the phytoplankton types.